danielbarter/nixos-config/README.md

 # these need to be hard links because the evaluation of a nix expression depends on its location in the file system
 $ ln /mnt/etc/nixos/host-specific/<hostname>/configuration.nix /mnt/etc/nixos/host-specific-configuration.nix
-$ ln /mnt/etc/nixos/host-specific/<hostname>/config_kanshi /mnt/etc/nixos/host_specific_config_kanshi

-# set hostname and initial version in host-specific-variables.nix.
+# set hostname and initial version in host-specific-configuration.nix.

 # Generate gpg keys and ssh keys.
 They should be stored as follows:
 # /mnt/etc/nixos/secrets/